I am a fourth-year PhD Student in Statistics at Carnegie Mellon University.

 Papers

 - Estimating dynamic models by matching random features (with Cosma Shalizi).
-Manuscript to be posted on arXiv upon publication, in accordance with the journal’s policies.
+Submitted to the Journal of the American Statistical Association.
 Preprint.
-Slides.
 Code.

 - Dynamic models with p parameters are identified by 2p+1 random features (with Cosma Shalizi).
-Manuscript to be posted on arXiv upon publication, in accordance with the journal’s policies.
-Preprint.
+Submitted to Physical Review E. Preprint.

-- Conditional independence testing with a single realization of a multivariate nonstationary nonlinear time series (with Michel F. C. Haddad and Aaditya Ramdas).
+- The dynamic generalized covariance measure for conditional independence testing with nonstationary time series (with Michel F. C. Haddad and Aaditya Ramdas).
+Minor revision at the Journal of Business & Economic Statistics.
 Preprint.
 Slides.
 Code.

-- Invariant causal prediction for nonstationary time series and the higher-order generalized covariance measure (with Aaditya Ramdas).
+- Invariant causal prediction for nonlinear time series with the higher-order generalized covariance measure (with Aaditya Ramdas).

 - Simulation-based inference through random features (with Cosma Shalizi).

-- Probing lagged covariate use in foundation models for time series forecasting (with Tom Zhang and Chad Schafer).
+- How foundation models learn temporal dependencies in practice (with Tom Zhang* and Chad Schafer).

 News

-- April 2026: I was awarded the DeGroot-Goel Fellowship for 2026 by the CMU Statistics faculty.
+- April 2026: I was awarded the DeGroot-Goel Fellowship for 2026 by the CMU Statistics & Data Science Department faculty.